YoloNomy/YoloNomy.github.io/_cosmo/cosmo/astro-obs.md

 $$m = -2.5 \log_{10}\left(F\right) + m_0$$

-where $F$ is the received flux of the star that is its luminosity as measured on Earth. $m_0$ is the arbitrary magnitude $0$ which defines the origin of the magnitude system.
+where $F$ is the received flux of the star that is its luminosity as measured on Earth. $m_0$ is the arbitrary magnitude which defines the origin of the magnitude system.
+It is usually set such that the star Vega -- a blue star iconic of the northern summer nights -- has an apparent magnitude of zero.

 The use of a logarithm function here is to match the sensitivity of the human eye.
+It curiously ressemble the definition of sounds intensity in acoustic.
+Indeed, quite curiously, our human senses work on logarithmic scales: the more physical signal we receive, the more we .
 The brighter the star, the more negative will be $m$.

+In real conditions, $m$ can have a different value depending on the absorption by the atmosphere and the interstellar matter present between Earth and the star.

 The *absolute magnitude* $M$ is its apparent magnitude observed at a distance of 10 parsecs, that is